Call of Duty: Vanguard: Plot

-Synopsis

 Campaign

-NOTE: The campaign story of Vanguard is told throughout various points in time in a non-chronological order.
+The campaign story of Vanguard is told throughout various points in time in a non-chronological order.

-In August 1941, 2nd Lieutenant Lucas Riggs is stationed at Tobruk as part of the Australian-led Rats of Tobruk garrison in Siege of Tobruk.
-After a failed ambush attempt against a German Afrika Korps convoy, Riggs is assigned to recover supplies for the British Army, alongside fellow Rat Private Desmond "Des" Wilmot and British Lieutenant Richard Jacobs.
-Riggs, Des and Jacobs manage to find intelligence relating to General Erwin Rommel, and destroy an enemy depot in the process, but they were detained by Major Henry Hamms for insubordination.
-In October 1942, during the Second Battle of El Alamein, Riggs and the Rats are ordered by Hamms to form a defensive line, but Riggs disobeys the command and tries to retake a hill and call in bomber support with Des supporting him.
+In August 1941, Australian Army demolitionist Private Lucas Riggs (Martin Copping) is stationed at Tobruk as part of the Rats of Tobruk garrison.
+After a failed ambush attempt against an Afrika Korps convoy, the Rats are assigned to recover supplies for the British Army.
+They manage to find intelligence relating to General Erwin Rommel, and destroy an enemy depot in the process, but are detained by British Major Henry Hamms (James Frain) for insubordination.
+In October 1942, during the Second Battle of El Alamein, the Rats are ordered by Hamms to form a defensive line, but Riggs disobeys the command and tries to retake a hill and call in bomber support with fellow Rat Private Desmond "Des" Wilmont (Nikolai Nikolaeff) supporting him.
 The two of them succeed, though Des is killed in action.
 Angered by the disregard for the Rats' contribution to the fight, Riggs punches Hamms out of frustration, resulting in him facing prison time.

-In June 1942, United States Navy pilot Lieutenant Wade Jackson participates in the Battle of Midway with his tail gunner, Aviation Machinist's Mate Mateo Hernandez.
-In November 1943, while assaulting the Imperial Japanese Armed Forces in Bougainville, Jackson and Hernandez's plane is shot down, and the two are captured by IJA soldiers.
+In June 1942, U.S. Navy pilot Lieutenant Wade Jackson (Derek Phillips) participates in the Battle of Midway with his tail gunner, Aviation Machinist's Mate 3rd Class Mateo Hernandez (Christopher Rivas), in their Douglas SBD Dauntless, and manages to destroy two Japanese aircraft carriers.
+In November 1943, during the Bougainville campaign, Jackson and Hernandez are shot down and captured by Japanese soldiers.
 They are rescued by the 93rd Infantry Division, who later help them acquire an Aichi D3A to assist the division in reclaiming the island.

-In August 1942, Red Army nurse Polina Petrova witnesses the German Wehrmacht invade Stalingrad.
-She fails to save her father Boris from being executed by enemy troops, but is able to escape with her brother Misha and several Soviet partisans.
-Petrova eventually acquires the nickname "Lady Nightingale" as she pursues Leo Steiner, the German commander responsible for the invasion.
-In January 1943, Petrova and Misha attempt to assassinate Steiner in Stalingrad, but Misha is severely wounded.
-He sacrifices himself to buy Petrova time to escape.
-Petrova eventually confronts Steiner and kills him and his personal army, inspiring the citizens of Stalingrad to reclaim the city from the Nazis.
-She then sets her sight on Steiner's superior, Hermann Freisinger.
+In August 1942, Red Army nurse Private Polina Petrova (Laura Bailey) witnesses the Wehrmacht invade Stalingrad.
+She fails to save her father Boris from being executed by the Nazis, but manages to escape with her brother Misha (Mark Ivanir) and several Soviet partisans.
+Petrova eventually acquires the nickname "Lady Nightingale" for her sniping skills as she pursues Leo Steiner (Ray Proscia), the German commander leading the invasion.
+In January 1943, Petrova and Misha attempt to assassinate Steiner, but Misha is severely wounded and sacrifices himself to buy Petrova time to escape.
+Petrova eventually confronts and kills Steiner and his guards, inspiring the citizens of Stalingrad to reclaim the city from the Nazis.
+She then sets her sights on Steiner's superior, Hermann Freisinger (Dan Donohue), a high ranking officer in the SS.

-In June 1944, British paratrooper Sergeant Arthur Kingsley takes part in Operation Tonga, where he and the Parachute Regiment help destroy the Merville Gun Battery and several other bridges to assist the Allied forces in invading Normandy.
-Kingsley befriends fellow paratrooper Sergeant Richard Webb, who would later become Kingsley's right-hand man.
+In June 1944, British Army paratrooper Sergeant Arthur Kingsley (Chiké Okonkwo) takes part in Operation Tonga, where he and the Parachute Regiment help destroy the Merville Gun Battery and several bridges to assist the Allied forces in invading Normandy.
+Kingsley befriends fellow paratrooper Sergeant Richard Webb (Simon Quarterman), who becomes Kingsley's right-hand man.